JoyPeter-Atule/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints all possible combinations of two letters excluding oo
+Script to print a number in two decimal places